 Staking 1INCH tokens is quite simple.
-First you need to acquire some 1INCH tokens if you don’t already have some.
+First, you need to acquire some 1INCH tokens if you don’t already have some.
 Then navigate to the 1inch Exchange and click on the DAO tab.
-Once on the DAO page go to the Governance tab if not already there.
-Find the token staking box in the upper right of the page and click on the button to Connect Wallet.
+Once on the DAO page, go to the Governance tab if not already there.
+Next, find the token staking box in the upper right section of the page and click on the button to Connect Wallet.

-Once the wallet is connected you enter the amount of 1INCH tokens you’d like to stake and then unlock them.
-You can use the regular “Unlock” or you can choose to use the “Infinity Unlock” feature.
-The Infinity Unlock will save you from paying gas for this transaction again, but if it is ever exploited it could present a security risk.
+Once the wallet is connected, you enter the amount of 1INCH tokens you’d like to stake and then unlock them.
+You can use the regular “Unlock” or choose to use the “Infinity Unlock” feature.
+The Infinity Unlock will save you from paying gas for this transaction again, but it could present a security risk if it is ever exploited.

 You can also click the settings icon in the upper right corner of the staking box to change the gas cost between Standard, Fast, and Instant.
-Once staking is unlocked you can always stake more by making a last transaction.
+Of course, once staking is unlocked, you can always stake more by making a last transaction.

 The CHI gastoken was introduced as a way for 1inch Exchange users to save on Ethereum gas fees, which can become quite expensive.
-Think of gas like the fees charged by banks on transfers, however with gas fees the more traffic there is on the network, the higher the gas fees.
-Due to the popularity of DeFi apps the Ethereum network has become quite congested, and as of February 2021 gas fees are in excess of $20 per transaction.
+Think of gas like the fees charged by banks on transfers; however, with gas fees, the more traffic there is on the network, the higher the gas fees.
+Due to the popularity of DeFi apps, the Ethereum network has become quite congested, and as of March 2022, gas fees on 1inch are in excess of $35 per transaction.

-The CHI gastoken is an ERC-20 token that is used to pay transaction costs on the 1inch Exchange.
-According to 1inch the transactions on the exchange are up to 42% cheaper because of the CHI gastoken.
+The CHI gastoken is an ERC-20 token used to pay transaction costs on the 1inch Exchange.
+According to 1inch, the transactions on the exchange are up to 42% cheaper because of the CHI gastoken.

-The price of CHI is pegged to that of Ethereum’s gas price, so when the gas price is high the cost of CHI will also be high, and vice versa.
-CHI is actually quite similar to Ethereum’s gastoken (GST2),, but with some improvements.
-Buying (minting) Chi saves you 1% in comparison to minting GasToken.
-Whereas the selling (burning) of Chi saves you 10%, compared with GST2.
+The price of CHI is pegged to that of Ethereum’s gas price, so when the gas price is high, the cost of CHI will also be high, and vice versa.
+CHI is similar to Ethereum’s gastoken (GST2) but with some improvements.
+For example, buying (minting) CHI saves you 1% compared to minting GasToken.
+Whereas CHI’s selling (burning) saves you 10%, compared with GST2.

 1inch Supported Wallets

-The 1inch Exchange can be used with a number of web-based, mobile, and hardware wallets depending on your preference.
-Below we show you how to use the 1inch Exchange with the Metamask wallet.
+The 1inch Exchange can be used with several web-based, mobile, and hardware wallets, depending on your preference.
+Below we show you how to use the 1inch Exchange with the MetaMask wallet.